Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups

 \begin{corollary} For any $u,v,w\in W$,

-\end{corollary} \begin{remark} (a) Even though we have proved the above results for the full flag variety $X$, their extension to an arbitrary partial flag variety $G^{\min}/P$ is easy.

-(b) It is quite possible that the analogue of Theorem \ref{thma14} and hence that of Theorem \ref{verymain} is true (by a similar proof) for the basis $\xi^u$ replaced by the structure sheaf basis $\{\phi^u=[\co_{X^u}]\}_{u\in W}$.
-Then, the analogue of Corollary \ref{maincor} for the basis $\{\phi^u_o\}$ was conjectured by Lam-Schilling-Shimozono [LSS, Conjectures 7.20 (2) and 7.21 (3)] for the infinite Grassmannian associated to $\SL_N$. \end{remark}
+\end{corollary} \begin{remark} We conjecture\footnote{This conjecture has now been proved by Baldwin-Kumar [BaK].} that the analogue of Theorem \ref{verymain} is true for the `basis' $\xi^u$ replaced by the structure sheaf `basis' $\{\phi^u=[\co_{X^u}]\}_{u\in W}$ of $K_T^0(\bar{X})$.
+In the finite case, this was conjectured by Griffeth-Ram [GR] and proved in this case by Anderson-Griffeth-Miller [AGM, Corollary 5.3].